Skip to content

 Can I wholesale my cottage food to a retail store in Texas?

 Yes — but only through a registered cottage food vendor.
-SB 541 (2025) created a new wholesale path: a cottage food production operation may sell at wholesale to a cottage food vendor, who must register with DSHS and may then resell at farmers markets, farm stands, food service establishments, or retail stores.
+SB 541 (2025) created a new wholesale path: a cottage food production operation may sell at wholesale to a cottage food vendor, who must register with DSHS and may then sell directly to consumers at a farmers' market, a farm stand, a food service establishment, or any retail store.
+The vendor must also display a prominent sign at the point of sale carrying the same home-production disclosure that goes on the label, and wholesaled product must show the date the food was made.
 Time and temperature control for safety (TCS) foods cannot be wholesaled.

 Can I sell hot sauce, pickles, or canned goods under Texas cottage food law?